World Journal of Cancer and Oncology Research

 Abstract

 Cancer is the second cause of death worldwide, affecting one in six people, with breast cancer being the most prevalent in females.
 Adapting to an oncological disease entails many physical and psychological changes that affect the patient and their families.
-This work aims to present existing scientific research on adaptation
+This work aims to present existing scientific research on adaptation to oncological disease and the end of life of women with metastatic

 [...]
 Read more.